bobbeck55/tictactoe_react_proto/README.md

 FAQ -
-cypress not working - check to see it is using an installed and supported browser. if cypress is using electron it will not work if electron is not installed.
+1. cypress not working - check to see it is using an installed and supported browser. if cypress is using electron it will not work if electron is not installed.
+2. sample results - build 136